-(New York, January 25, 2021)—Today, the American Folk Art Museum announced the central components of its 60th-anniversary celebration in 2021, including a gifts of art campaign, captivating exhibitions that will explore folk and self-taught art, the digitization of Henry Darger’s Realms of the Unreal, and dynamic programs that will engage the Museum’s audience.
+(New York, January 25, 2021 (updated June 23, 2021))—The American Folk Art Museum announced the central components of its 60th-anniversary celebration in 2021, including a gifts of art campaign, captivating exhibitions that will explore folk and self-taught art, the digitization of Henry Darger’s Realms of the Unreal, and dynamic programs that will engage the Museum’s audience.

 “From exhibitions to free programs to special events, online and onsite, we’re excited to share ways that enthusiasts across the globe can discover and explore the dynamic, candid, and often unexpected expressions of folk and self-taught artists,” said Jason T. Busch, Director and CEO of the Museum.
 “At 60, we are honored to carry the profound vision of our forebears as we celebrate the Museum and imagine its future.”